panda7789/docs.cs-cz/docs/visual-basic/language-reference/xmldoc/seealso.md

 ## <a name="parameters"></a>Parametry
  `member`
  Odkaz na člena nebo na pole, které lze volat z prostředí aktuální kompilace.
-Kompilátor zkontroluje, zda daný prvek kódu existuje a předá `member` k názvu elementu ve výstupním souboru XML. `member` musí být v uvozovkách ("").
+The compiler checks that the given code element exists and passes `member` to the element name in the output XML. `member` must appear within double quotation marks (" ").

 ## <a name="remarks"></a>Poznámky
- Pomocí značky `<seealso>` můžete zadat text, který se má zobrazit v části Viz také.
-Pomocí [\<see >](../../../visual-basic/language-reference/xmldoc/see.md) zadat odkaz v rámci textu.
+ Use the `<seealso>` tag to specify the text that you want to appear in a See Also section.
+Use [\<see>](../../../visual-basic/language-reference/xmldoc/see.md) to specify a link from within text.

- Zkompilujte s [-doc](../../../visual-basic/reference/command-line-compiler/doc.md) a zpracujte komentáře k dokumentaci do souboru.
+ Compile with [-doc](../../../visual-basic/reference/command-line-compiler/doc.md) to process documentation comments to a file.

 ## <a name="example"></a>Příklad
- Tento příklad používá značku `<seealso>` v části `DoesRecordExist` poznámky pro odkaz na metodu `UpdateRecord`.
+ This example uses the `<seealso>` tag in the `DoesRecordExist` remarks section to refer to the `UpdateRecord` method.

  [!code-vb[VbVbcnXmlDocComments#6](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbcnXmlDocComments/VB/Class1.vb#6)]